FBINAA New York State & Eastern Canada Chapter

 Brian J. Gould

-Brian Gould is the Chief of the Cheektowaga Police Department, a first ring suburb of the City of Buffalo, NY.
-Chief Gould stated with the department as a Public Safety Dispatcher in 1997 and became a sworn police officer in 2000.
-While moving up through the ranks, Chief Gould became active in improving the department’s response to those in mental health crisis.
-In 2013, under Chief Gould’s leadership, the department developed Western NY’s first Crisis Intervention Team.
-Since then, over 600 officers from various departments have been trained in CIT.
-Chief Gould is also involved in instructing police officers from across New York in Crisis Intervention as part of the NYS Senate Initiative to expand CIT and has written opinions in cases as a police mental health expert witness.
-Chief Gould also developed a response after overdose program to link those with opiate addictions to treatment providers in the community.
+Brian Gould retired as the Chief of Police from the Cheektowaga Police Department in 2023 and started a new position with T-Mobile for Government as a Public Safety Strategist.
+Brian stated his career with the department as a Public Safety Dispatcher in 1997 and became a sworn police officer in 2000.
+While moving up through the ranks, Brian became active in improving the department’s response to those in mental health crisis.
+In 2013, under his leadership, the department developed Western NY’s first Crisis Intervention Team.
+Since then, over 800 officers from various departments have been trained in CIT.
+Brian is also involved in instructing police officers from across New York in Crisis Intervention as part of the NYS Senate Initiative to expand CIT and has written opinions in cases as a police mental health expert witness.
+During his time as Chief of Police, Brian also developed a response after overdose program to link those with opiate addictions to treatment providers in the community.
 This program has been expanded across the region as well as other states.
-Chief Gould has a Master’s of Science Degree from Hilbert College and is a graduate of the 250th Session of the FBI National Academy.
+In his current role with T-Mobile, Brian covers Northeast region of the US, working to build relationship with first responder agencies and supporting T-Mobile customers.
+Brian has a Master’s of Science Degree from Hilbert College and is a graduate of the 250th Session of the FBI National Academy.

 John Rowan